Explore the links between public health, gender, and community action in India and Thailand.

 Archna Merh, MA, Senior Faculty and Student Affairs Coordinator

-Archna has taught for SIT Study Abroad in India since 2008, most recently with the Sustainable Development and Social Change program.
+Archna has taught for SIT Study Abroad in India since 2008.
 She holds a master’s degree in English literature and a bachelor's in education from Rajasthan University.
 She has taught for study abroad programs for more than 12 years and is affiliated with On-Site Language Services.
 She has in-depth knowledge of Indian cultures and traditions and assists her students with cross-cultural learning.
 She is fluent in Hindi, Gujarati, and English.
 Her favorite pastimes include dancing, reading, and traveling.